-Second, we focus on the task of assessing model fit under the approximate zero framework \cite{VJ20,AM20}.
-Several approaches exist in the literature, with posterior predictive $p$-values (PPP) \cite{M94} being the most widely used.
-However, concerns have been raised regarding their suitability in this framework \shortcite<see e.g.>{SMSD15,HV18}.
+In this paper, we aim to improve upon two aspects of the approximate zero framework.
+First, we note that the error correlations, the purpose of which is to allow for small deviations from the assumption of the items being independent given the latent factors, are only defined for normally distributed data.
+In order to generalise the approximate zeros framework so that it covers other distributions, e.g. binary data using the logit link, we introduce an item-individual random effect term in the measurement model.
+Second, we focus on the task of assessing model fit under the approximate zero framework \cite{VJ20,AM21a}.
+While the task of model fit assessment is challenging in its own right, things are further complicated in the case of the model specified under the approximate zero framework.
+More specifically, it is unclear whether fitting such models can result in good fit indices even when they are incorrectly specified \shortcite{SMSD15}.
+In terms of specific model fit indices, several approaches exist in the literature with the posterior predictive $p$-values (PPP) \cite{M94} being the most widely used.
+However, concerns have been raised regarding their suitability in this framework \shortcite<see e.g.>{HV18}.
 Special consideration has to be given to the choice of prior distributions for the model parameters, which can potentially affect the PPP performance \shortcite{MEC12,VMO18,L20}.
 Perhaps a more fundamental question is whether priors should be set on the basis of fit indices, rather than formal Bayesian model choice quantities, such as the Bayes factor.
 Nevertheless, the Bayes factor requires calculating the model evidence, or else marginal likelihood \shortcite{GSB17}, which can be quite a challenging task especially in models with latent variables \shortcite<e.g.>{LW04,VNM14}.
 Moreover, the Bayes factor is a relative measure and therefore does not directly address the question of whether a model fits the data well. \shortciteA{AMM15} suggest avoiding the use of the approximate zero model to reach binary decisions on goodness of fit, but instead use it as an exploratory tool leaving the choice up to the subject matter experts.